About the Program

 - Ties across campus.
 The study of sociology, history, archeology, art history, religion, and linguistics all contribute to our understanding of anthropology.
 Students therefore have ample opportunity to design independent studies in anthropology around their specific interests.

 - Ties across the community.
-The program's strong relationships with regional museums and the Virginia Department of Natural Resources allow anthropology students to engage in meaningful internship experiences.
+The program's strong relationships with regional museums, community development agencies and the Virginia Department of Natural Resources allow anthropology students to engage in meaningful internship experiences.